 With mass texting, businesses can warn all their customers at once of scams that are targeting them or to be careful of fraudulent pages or contacts trying to impersonate them.
 These types of alerts can notify people of scams to watch out for even before they’ve been targeted.

 A fraud alert on credit reports is a different kind of alert that you can set up yourself, which warns creditors that you may have been a victim of identity theft or fraud.
 This will notify creditors to take extra precautions and make it harder for identity thieves to get credit in your name.

-It’s also noteworthy to distinguish it from a spam alert, which warns people of unrelated spam that is being sent out under the business’s name.
+It’s also noteworthy to distinguish it from a spam alert, which warns people of unrelated spam text messages that is being sent out under the business’s name.

 What Are the Benefits of Sending Alerts for Scam?

 Sending timely alerts protects not just your customers, but your business.
 Stolen or compromised credentials are the most common cause of a data breach and can cost a business a lot of money and time in rectifying the situation.
 With scam warnings, you can engage with your customers in real time, quickly address fraud inquiries, and resolve potential cases, especially in high volumes.